 Entertainment: Includes state-of-the-art, personal touch-screen TVs with hundreds of hours of top-rated entertainment.
 Each seat also features noise-cancelling headsets, USB charging ports and power outlets for charging personal devices.

 Each passenger is allowed one standard carry-on item plus one personal item to take on board.
 Each item must not weigh more than 10kg (22lbs) and must be able to fit under the seat in front of you.
 Restrictions on liquids and gels are the same for internal Canada flights as on international flights.
 All containers must be within the 100mL (3.4 oz.) maximum and be placed in a clear re-sealable plastic bag no larger than 1 litre.

 Checked baggage rules vary depending on the routing, class of service and frequent flyer tier status.
 For flights between Australia and Canada and most other international routes, the standard allowances with no frequent flyer tier status are as follows:

-Premium Economy: Guests in Premium Economy are allowed two bags free of charge.
+Premium Economy Class: Guests in Premium Economy are allowed two bags free of charge.
 Each additional bag is $225.
 While the weight and size limits are identical to that of standard economy class, no overweight or oversized charges will apply when additional bag fee is paid.